floooh/floooh.github.io/_posts/2025-08-17-sokol-gfx-view-update.md

 implemented the 'managed mode' already but then kicked it out again after actually starting to port the sokol sample code over - it just didn't 'feel right').

-When porting existing code over to resource view object, don't forget that you need to destroy at least two objects now for complete cleanup (views *and* their parent resource).
+When porting existing code over to resource view objects, don't forget that you need to destroy at least two objects now for complete cleanup (views *and* their parent resource).